What's in, and what's out, as House nears vote on Biden bill

 — A proposal to expand Medicare to cover dental and vision care is out because of concerns about the cost.

-— A proposal to allow for up to two years of free community college.
+— A proposal to allow for up to two years of free community college is out.